heminei/vscode-pro-deployer/README.md

 -   ignore list
 -   add `Upload` and `Upload to` buttons to a context menu
 -   support SSH keys
+-   support auto upload and remove files changed on disk, e.g triggered by another application

 ## Usage